Tyreik McAllister: Early life and college

 McAllister was born on April 7, 1998, in Latta, South Carolina.
 He attended Latta High School where he competed in football, basketball and track.
 He was an all-conference football player at Latta and later spent a postgraduate season at Palmetto Prep in Columbia, South Carolina.

 McAllister enrolled at the NCAA Division II school the University of Charleston, where he saw playing time for the Charleston Golden Eagles football team as a freshman in 2017.
 He ran seven times for 23 yards, caught 22 passes for 193 yards and returned 13 kicks for 242 yards that season.
 In 2018, he caught 20 passes for 276 yards and one touchdown and ran five times for 35 yards.
 He was chosen first-team All-Mountain East Conference (MEC) in 2019, running for 1,119 yards and 11 touchdowns in 10 games.

 During the 2020–21 season, McAllister ran 36 times for 214 yards with two rushing touchdowns, also catching 15 passes for 129 yards while appearing in three games.
 As a senior in 2021, he ran for 1,090 yards and 13 touchdowns, with an average of 7.62 yards-per-carry that ranked third nationally.
 He led the MEC in both rushing yards and touchdowns and also totaled 32 receptions for 302 yards, having an all-purpose yards average of 142.8 per game that placed 16th at the Division II level.
 He was named first-team All-MEC, first-team D2CCA All-Region and the MEC Offensive Player of the Year.
-He ended his collegiate career with 2,561 rushing yards and 26 rushing touchdowns with an average of 7.2 yards-per-carry, along with 113 receptions for 1,047 yards and four touchdowns.
+Primarily a running back in college, he ended his collegiate career with 2,561 rushing yards and 26 rushing touchdowns with an average of 7.2 yards-per-carry, along with 113 receptions for 1,047 yards and four touchdowns.